mscdex/node-oscar/README.md

 ============

 * [node.js](http://nodejs.org/) -- tested with v0.2.6
-* An AIM or ICQ account -- tested/compatible with AIM so far
+* An AIM account -- ICQ seems to require the clientLogin method for authentication which requires an API key and AOL isn't giving those out to anyone who is not excited about becoming a commercial partner of theirs.

 Example